jpmiller10/FINRA_topics/README.md

 - `date_initiated`: date that the complaint was filed with FINRA (fka: NASD prior to 2004)
 - `resolution_date`: date complaint was resolved
 - `allegations`: allegations that make up the complaint
-- `resolution`: outcome of the complaint - 12 possibilites
+- `resolution`: outcome of the complaint - 12 possibilities
 - `sanctions`: sanctions awarded if any
-- `sanction_details`: detail of the sanctions including award amount, suspension lenght, etc.
+- `sanction_details`: detail of the sanctions including award amount, suspension length, etc.

 I wanted to focus on determining whether it is possible to predict the outcome of a FINRA arbitration from the text of the allegations made against them.
 To do this I first cleaned the data with `src/clean.py`.
 I knew upfront that there was likely to be too many possible outcomes with 12 distinct possibilities, so I engineered two additional features to add to the DataSet that are the resolution with only 3 outcomes: Favorable, Settled, and Unfavorable; and resolution with only 2 outcomes: Favorable and Unfavorable.
 There were about 300 entries to the DataSet that were missing key data to continue analysis, they were discarded.